revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

   ---

-40.James is working with identifiers in python.
-His coworker is asking, is python case sensitive or not when dealing with identifiers.
+40. James is working with identifiers in python.
+His coworker is asking if python is case sensitive when dealing with identifiers.
 What explanation did James give his coworker?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)